mcore1976/sim7000gpstracker/README.md

 9) put 100nF capacitor between ATMEGA328P VCC pin #7 and ATMEGA328P GND pin #8 & PIN#22

 10) connect GPS passive antenna and GSM antenna to appropriate IPEX / U.FL connectors of BK-SIM7000 board.
-Probably it can work with active GPS antenna (but you would need to add another resistor for pullup antenna input to VCC - decribed here https://www.raviyp.com/embedded/205-SIM7000-gps-active-antenna-unable-to-acquire-fix-solution )
+Probably it can work with active GPS antenna (but you would need to add another resistor for pullup antenna input to VCC - decribed here https://www.raviyp.com/embedded/205-SIM808-gps-active-antenna-unable-to-acquire-fix-solution )

-11) Some SIM7000 boards I have used has TO SMALL electrolytic capacitor (mine had only 100uF).
-You have to solder/add another big capacitor (I have used 2200uF/10V, but it can be 1000uF/10V ) in parallel to make this board work correctly.
-Otherwise it will continously restart itself while trying to register to the 2G network.
+11) BK-7000 boards I have used had TO SMALL electrolytic capacitor (mine had only 470uF).
+Sometimes you have to solder/add another big capacitor (I have used 2200uF/10V, but it can be 1000uF/10V ) in parallel to make this board work correctly.
+Otherwise it may continously restart itself while trying to register to the 2G network.

 12) Connect crystal 8MHz between pins 9 & 10 of ATMEGA 328p and add blocking capacitors 22pF between crystal pins and GND line.
 If you want to use crystal pleas modify "compileatmegaX" file by putting appropriate l-fuse value to avrdude command.